.jpg)

 Owning investment property may provide rental income, though property management during retirement should be considered when deciding whether to retain or sell assets.

-Aligning investment choice with required returns to meet retirement goals may improve predictability, however, it is important to consider how much tolerance you have to risk, i.e. how you would deal with market volatility, will ensure your investments align with your comfort levels.
+Aligning investment choice with required returns to meet retirement goals may improve predictability.
+However, it is important to consider your tolerance to risk and how you would respond to market volatility to ensure investments align with your comfort levels.

 Review available options within superannuation funds to determine which best align with individual objectives.